Skip to main content

 Third-party testing is expected to confirm the full energy efficiency benefits of the project in due course.

 Southfield Court was identified for a full retrofit in 2021.
 The property averaged an EPC rating of D and required multiple building and fabric upgrades, such as the roof, windows, doors and structural work.
-Aston Group was appointed as the primary contractor, building on their experience and past learnings having previously worked on our award-winning retrofit Eco Show Home at 47 Greenleaf Road, in Walthamstow
+Aston Group was appointed as the primary contractor, building on their experience and past learnings having previously worked on our award-winning retrofit Eco Show Home at 47 Greenleaf Road, in Walthamstow.

 Works started in 2022, however as most flats were fully occupied a plan was developed for a steel structure to be erected above the roof so that the new roof insulation, air-source heat pump and solar photovoltaic (PV) panels could be installed with minimum disruption to the residents.
-Other energy efficient measures included upgrading insulation, lighting, ventilation, and external wall insultation (EWI).
+Other energy efficient measures included upgrading insulation, lighting, ventilation, and external wall insulation (EWI).

 Commercial air source heat pumps